Amiyo270/CSE59-D-G-SE_DP-LAB/Task 1/Your Work/README.md

 ## Purpose

-The Online Ticket Booking System is a web-based application designed to help users book tickets online easily and efficiently.
+The Online Ticket Booking System is a web-based application designed to help users book tickets online efficiently.

-The system allows users to:
+Users can:

 * Search available tickets
 * Select seats